Community Service Areas

 - Providing resources to communities in unincorporated areas through the Community Service Area Grant Program, which offers matching funds for community-led projects through a yearly grant application process for community organizations.

-King County’s Alan M. Painter Grant Program funds community projects that allow unincorporated area residents to participate in, and be more connected to, their communities.
-Funded projects must demonstrate how activities are accessible to all residents regardless of race, income, or language spoken.
+King County’s Alan M. Painter Grant Program funds community projects that allow unincorporated area residents to participate in, and be more connected to, their communities and King County.
+Funded projects must demonstrate how they are accessible to all residents regardless of race, income, or language spoken.
 Please note: These funds may not be used for political activities.

 - Information —details and how to apply